djengineer/python_basics/README.md

 ```

 ### Exercises:
-1. Use list comprehension to declare a list my_list >> [0,1,2,3,4].
+1. Use list of 5 randomly generated numbers.
-2. Add an integer 5 to the list
+2. Add an integer 5 to the back of the list
 3. Add a float 2.345 between 4 and 5
 4. Sort my_list